QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 ### Troubleshooting

-In case of problems, you can access VM console (using `sudo xl console VMNAME` in dom0) to access GRUB menu.
+In the event of a problem, you can access VM console (using `sudo xl console VMNAME` in dom0) to access GRUB menu.
 You need to call it just after starting VM (until `GRUB_TIMEOUT` expires) - for example in separate dom0 terminal window.